compose-x/compose-x-labs/traefik/part_1/README.rst

 .. attention::

     As per the `Traefik Proxy Protocol documentation`_, when setting up behind a Load Balancer, one want to use one that supports Proxy Protocol.
-So we enable it on our ALB for our service target.
+So we enable it on our NLB for our service target.

     .. literalinclude:: ../../traefik/part_1/aws.yaml
         :lines: 132-138